n1dhi/imageserver/README.md

-Host images on your server as thumbnails
+Host images on your machine as thumbnails

 *To use, simply do:*